Nothing Matters

 The Framework

-The Introduction explains what Quantum Family Tree Theory says.
+The Introduction explains what the Quantum Family Tree framework says.
 This page explains how it works — the mechanical picture underneath the plain English.

 The core idea

 Classical physics treats space as the stage on which everything happens.
-Quantum Family Tree Theory says the stage itself is built from relationships.
+The Quantum Family Tree framework says the stage itself is built from relationships.
 Specifically, it is built from entanglement — the quantum connection that persists between particles that have interacted or share a common origin.

 The central claim is this: the distance between two particles is a function of the strength of their entanglement.
 Strongly entangled particles are close.
 Weakly entangled particles are far.
 Particles with no entanglement at all are, in a meaningful sense, not in the same space.